-Wisdom teeth extraction is not painful.
+Wisdom tooth extraction is not painful.

 “Alveotomy, or most commonly known as ‘wisdom tooth extraction’, is one of the most frequent surgical procedures done in the field of oral surgery.”